The Royal Jelly

 - Stealthy stabbers may be tempted to try to kill it in a single blow, followed by a timely teleport to safety.
 This is entirely possible, but TRJ has enough HP to survive all but the most highly-skilled assassination attempts.
 Furthermore, several enemies guard the corridors leading to its chamber; should any of them wake up, the noise you make while fighting them might be enough to also wake TRJ.
 Try it at your own risk: equip a dagger for maximum stabbing damage, and be prepared to change strategies should it suddenly wake up.

 - Fighting TRJ in one of the central corridors restricts how many monsters can reach you.
 Just be prepared for the angry jelly mob once you're done.

-- Ranged weapon fighters can just pelt the Royal Jelly with projectiles, as it no longer heals by consuming them.
+- Ranged weapon fighters can just pelt the Royal Jelly with projectiles.
 Kiting it will still be difficult, as it's almost as fast as a centaur and you'll likely have to deal with the ranged attacks of the acid blobs it spawns.